You may wish to see an introductory page to this section first.

 Sinan designed two almost identical buildings: one is the turbe of Sokullu Mehmet, the other the dershane (lecture hall) of an adjoining small medrese; the two are linked by a short gallery: their identical doors face each other and are decorated with ancient marbles: green for the turbe and red for the dershane.

 While Sinan was working at Sokullu Mehmet Pacha Turbesi, he was also involved in the construction of another building at Eyup.
 It was commissioned by Zal Mahmut Pacha, a man who owed his fortune to a rather gruesome event.
-He was the officer who in 1553 personally strangled Prince Mustafa; because the prince was of strong constitution, Mahmut Pacha was given the additional name of Zal, a Persian hero known for his Herculean strength.
-It was not his only reward because he later married a daughter of Sultan Suleyman.
+He was the officer who in 1553 personally strangled Prince Mustafa; because the prince was of strong constitution, Mahmut Pacha was given the additional name of Zal, a Persian hero known for his Herculean strength and the father of Rostam, another Persian legendary hero.
+It was not his only reward because later on he married a daughter of Sultan Suleyman.
 The size of the mosque named after him is in a way "Herculean" too.

 According to the traditional account in 1570 Sultan Selim II decided to conquer Cyprus because of a particular wine which was produced there; the expedition reached its objective in a relatively easy way; the allied Christian fleet, which responded to a call by Pope Pius V, was unable to reach the island before the fall of the last Venetian stronghold, but it defeated the Ottomans at Lepanto (October 1571).
 The sultan died in 1574 as the result of a fall in a hammam.
 He was buried in a large turbe near Hagia Sophia.

 After the defeat at Lepanto, the Ottoman fleet was rebuilt in a matter of months and its command was entrusted to Piyale Pacha.
 The Holy League, as the alliance of Christian nations was called, was unable to turn the victory into a lasting supremacy on the sea.
 Venice signed a peace treaty in 1573 and accepted the loss of Cyprus.
-Ottoman fleets raided the coasts of Italy and expelled the Spanish from northern Africa.
+Ottoman fleets raided the coasts of Italy and expelled the Spanish from some of their fortresses in Northern Africa, e.g. La Goulette.
 Piyale Pacha was the husband of Gevher Sultan, daughter of Sultan Selim II, who built a medrese on the Seventh Hill.

 (left) Entrance to Piyale Pacha Camii; (right) Piyale Pacha Turbesi

-The mosque was not designed by Sinan and it is based on a multi-domed pattern which had been in use in Bursa (Ulu Cami) and in many Seljuk towns.
+The mosque was not designed by Sinan and it is based on a multi-domed pattern which had been in use in Bursa (Ulu Cami).